arnokha/my_sms_messenger/README.md

 ## Notes:
 - Signup, login, and logout are supported.
 Auth tokens have a 24hr TTL.
 - The frontend polls for message status every five seconds.
 - The backend is deployed on a free tier in [Render](https://render.com/docs/free), which may produce considerable startup lag (up to ~1 minute) on the first message sent as the instance spins up.
 Subsequent messages should be processed relatively quickly.
 The instance spins down after 15 minutes of inactivity.
+The free instance may occasionally fail due to out of memory error.
 - Twilio has a 50 daily message limit per day on the account I have, and it is exhausted as of Fri Oct 31st 10:20AM EST, so please wait until at least Sat Nov 1st 10:20AM EST to test the deployment.

 ## Test Users